By Sarah VanderMeiden, M.S., BCC

 Who Can Benefit From Coaching?

-Coaching is a great resource for people desiring more satisfaction in life, those seeking clarity for their life's purpose or mission, individuals desiring to learn a new skill or make a lifestyle change, students wanting to ensure success in college, busy professionals who seek a more balanced life, those wanting to be more effective at work, people considering a career change or individuals contemplating retirement.
+Coaching is a great resource for people desiring more satisfaction in life, those seeking clarity for their life's purpose or mission, individuals desiring to learn a new skill or make a lifestyle change, students wanting career direction or success in college, busy professionals who seek a more balanced life, those wanting to be more effective at work, people considering a career change or individuals contemplating retirement.
 Coaching can even be beneficial for business, civic or volunteer groups seeking to strengthen their team or increase their effectiveness in reaching their goals.

 What Happens in a Coaching Session?